 Photo: Cmglee / Wikimedia Commons

 For a day of excitement and adventure, head to Escape Theme Park in Teluk Bahang.
 This eco-friendly park offers a range of outdoor activities designed to thrill and entertain irrespective of your age.
 The Adventureplay section features zip-lining, rope courses, and obstacle challenges that test your agility and courage.
-And, the Waterplay section cools you off with water slides, a lazy river, and other water-based attractions.
+And, the Waterplay section cools you off with water slides, a lazy river, and other water-based attractions which makes it one of the most sought places for Penang trip.

 8. Tropical Spice Garden